El15ande/El15ande.github.io/_posts/2020-09-01-JS-Variable-Mysteries.md

     }());   //  Uncaught ReferenceError
 ```

 An interesting scenario is that: what if the default parameter is given at the outside of the scope by the `let` variable?
-The answer is that it also causes the TDZ violation as <u>default parameters are evaluated in an intermediate scope</u>:
+The answer is that it also causes the TDZ violation as default parameters are evaluated in an intermediate scope:

 ```Javascript
     let foo = 42;